junglok/tem-docs/docs/otp.rst

     :scale: 50 %
     :align: center

-, and when editing and connecting a new site for SFTP ("File" -> "Site Manager" -> "New site"),

-    * In "General" tab, choose the Logon Type “interactive”, and with this setting, it will ask you for your password and OTP via another pop-ups.
+    * When editing and connecting a new site for SFTP ("File" -> "Site Manager" -> "New site"),  in "General" tab, choose the Logon Type “interactive”, and with this setting, it will ask you for your password and OTP via another pop-ups.

 .. image:: images/filezilla-1.png
     :scale: 50 %